News and Notes: Mid-Penn Commonwealth (Week 2)

 Friday, Sept.
 25

-Jim Thorpe at Pine Grove
+Jim Thorpe 16, Pine Grove 9

 Andy Shay: Jim Thorpe 26, Pine Grove 14: I don’t think I realized JT was nicknamed the Olympians.
 WHAT a great nickname.
 There’s a physical level between the old TVL (rest in peace you beautiful small-school league) and the Schuylkill League.
 The Cards are finding that out.